 Group-Based Professional Projects

-The Urban Planning and Regional Planning Program and the School of Natural Resources and the Environment both require master's students to complete group-based exit projects that work with actual clients from non-profits, local government or other organizations.
+The Urban Planning and Regional Planning Program and the School of Environment and Sustainability both require master's students to complete group-based exit projects that work with actual clients from non-profits, local government or other organizations.

 Urban Planning Capstone Projects